kailash-manasarovar/statement/docs/timeline/2025/may.md

 - On the first morning at breakfast, Steve shares some sensitive information with me.
 - He wants to know what I would do in his position.
-- He tells me that Roisin (a course participant and assistant) fell in love with another course attendee and there was something contentious about the affair - details of which I don't remember - but nevertheless such relationships are forbidden.
+- He tells me that Roisin (a course participant and assistant) fell in love with another course attendee and there was something contentious about the affair - details of which I don't remember - but regardless such relationships are forbidden.
 - I tell Steve that I would find a way to reconcile everyone.
 - *Oh, you're kind,* he says a little surprised.
 - He then tells me they already decided to fire her, and this has already happened, and he's now got Roisin on WhatsApp giving him a hard time constantly, lying about stuff, and it all sounds a bit fraught.